 Peer support can mean that someone else is there, sometimes simply ‘I get that…’ or ‘when I felt like that, I tried this and it was really helpful’ can make a huge difference.

 Understanding and empathy

 Trying to explain how things are to someone who has never experienced a mental health issue can be really tough – sometimes simply finding the words to describe what is happening can be impossible and can feel like wading through treacle.
 And when others don’t understand, it can lead to frustration.

 When people have their own experiences, it can be much easier.
 People get it.
 They understand.
 They have often felt similar things themselves or can see where you’re coming from, even if it is different from them.
 This can be a huge relief.

 Independence and self-worth

 Peer support is working together.
 Everyone is helping everyone – we can all feel empowered, build independence, increase our self-worth by knowing we are an important part of the support, even if often we say very little.
 And we know that even if we are the one being helped today, at some point we will be able to help someone else.

-All groups will be held at Milton Keynes Wellbeing Centre which is located at Margaret Powell House, Midsummer Boulevard, Milton Keynes, MK9 3BN.
 The groups will be led by a Peer Support Worker with lived experience of mental health and built-on shared personal experience and empathy with a focus on working towards wellbeing and recovery.